rafa-diniz/Z-Tensor/README.md

 | bus_cif.avi | 43.5 MB | 29.6 MB (1.5×) | 23.7 MB (1.8×) | Lossless / Lossless | Lossless / Lossless     | 80% |
 | carphone_qcif.avi | 27.7 MB | 15.9 MB (1.7×) | 12.4 MB (2.2×) | Lossless / Lossless | Lossless / Lossless | 78% |

-Note: % of H.264 = Z-Tensor's compression ratio as a fraction of H.264's; 100% would mean Z-Tensor matches H.264.
+Note: % of H.264 = Z-Tensor's compression ratio divided by H.264's; 100% would mean both reached the same compression ratio.

 ## Z-Tensor compared to H.264

-Z-Tensor reaches around 76-80% of H.264's compression ratio because H.264 has some components that Z-Tensor doesn't:
+Z-Tensor reaches around 76–80% of H.264's compression ratio on the tested CIF/QCIF clips.

-- H.264 uses a DCT to discard high-frequency details that are largely unnoticeable to our eyes.
-Because this packs the residuals into fewer values, compression can be improved by a noticeable margin.
-This one is on the roadmap and should be added in future versions.
+This result should be read in context, since both encoders are being tested in a high-fidelity 4:2:0 setup.
+Z-Tensor uses ```--chroma quarter -qp 0```, while H.264 uses ```format=yuv420p``` and is encoded with ```-qp 0```, making this not a normal bitrate-controlled H.264 benchmark, but a high-fidelity 4:2:0 comparison.

+H.264 still compresses better because it has some neat features that Z-Tensor doesn't:

 - CABAC is H.264's entropy coder that was built from the ground up to be a compressor for video, and it makes a huge difference.
-Back when H.264 launched, CABAC was one of its main highlighted features.
 Z-Tensor uses Zstandard, which is a great compression tool, but it was built to be a general-purpose compressor, while CABAC was built specifically for video, which widens the gap in H.264's favor.
+- Z-Tensor uses fixed-size blocks in block matching, while H.264 supports variable-size blocks.
+This means H.264 can dynamically select larger blocks for homogeneous regions and smaller blocks for more detailed ones on-the-fly, improving compression.
 - H.264 supports B-frames, meaning that reference frames can come from past or future frames.
-This means H.264's residuals have more options of what reference frame to use, which can help block matching find more similar blocks and improve compression.
+This gives H.264's motion search more reference options, which can improve prediction and reduce residual size.

-I suspect DCT and CABAC are the two main drivers of H.264's performance, and it will be interesting to see how Z-Tensor evolves and closes the gap as more features are added.
+I suspect these are the main drivers of H.264's performance, and it will be interesting to see how Z-Tensor evolves and closes the gap as more features are added.

-As for quality, Z-Tensor achieves broadly comparable visual metrics to H.264 on these samples, with SSIM being essentially tied across all videos and PSNR being more mixed, with one strong PSNR win for Z-Tensor, one near tie, and one loss.
-I suspect these differences are more tied to specific implementation details such as how YCbCr values are quantized and stored, and how chroma is subsampled and then reconstructed in each codec.
+As for quality, Z-Tensor achieves broadly comparable visual metrics on these samples.
+SSIM is very close across all videos, while PSNR is mixed (one strong win for Z-Tensor, one close result, and one loss).
+I suspect those differences are mostly tied to implementation details such as YCbCr conversion, rounding, chroma subsampling, and chroma reconstruction.

 ## How the encode pipeline works